AcademySoftwareFoundation/rez/wiki/pages/Package-Commands.md

     if getenv("REZ_MAYA_VERSION") == "2016.sp1":
         pass

-Gets the value of an environment variable, or returns None if the environment variable is not set.
+Gets the value of an environment variable; raises *RexUndefinedVariableError* if not set.

 ### implicits
 *Dict-like object*